Why In-Person Events Are Still Your Most Powerful SaaS GTM Channel in 2026

 Events — especially those you host — are a brand building experience, and an opportunity to leave a lasting impression.

-We host an annual CEO retreat for our portfolio.
-This isn’t a novel idea, but rather how we execute it and the choices we make are important.
-Some non-negotiables include:
+We host an annual CEO retreat for our portfolio, which we call XO Summit.
+This isn’t a novel idea, but rather how we execute it and the choices we make are important in reinforcing our brand.
+Some non-negotiables for XO Summit include:

-- Hosting the 3-day event in a semi-remote location (we’ve been everywhere from Jackson Hole, Wyoming to Wanship, Utah)
+• Hosting the three-day event in a semi-remote location (we’ve been everywhere from Jackson Hole, Wyoming to Wanship, Utah)

 For us, this event is about building relationships, embracing adventure, and gaining inspiration from some amazing speakers.
 We plan each and every detail to meet that goal.